Tooth Extraction Cost in Vancouver2026-02-09T20:48:03+00:00

 Average Tooth Extraction Cost in Vancouver

 In Vancouver, tooth extraction costs typically range from $177 to $468.
 The cost largely depends on whether the procedure involves a simple or surgical extraction.
-An X-ray during your consultation can help you discuss this.
+An X-ray during your dental exam and consultation can help you discuss this.

 For a comprehensive cost assessment specific to your needs, contact Arbutus Station Dental today.